 the Girl Scout Gold Award?

-grade-level and membership requirements, can work on her Girl Scout
+grade-level and membership requirements can earn her Girl Scout Gold Award.

-Does a Senior or Ambassador need to do the two journeys in any
+Does a Senior or Ambassador need to complete the two Journeys in

-The best way to make sure that a girl is doing
+The best way to make sure a girl is working at

 the best of her ability is to ensure that both she and her project